jayri5/My-App-flutter/README.md

 If I could have my own mobile app on the PlayStore or the AppStore, this would be it!

-This project compiles many features like container, row, column, padding, card, listtile, FAB, gridview, flatbutton images, drawer, navigation bar, singlechildscroll, listview builder widgets of Flutter together to build a mobile app about any person or ogranization.
+This project compiles many features like container, row, column, padding, card, listtile, FAB, gridview, flatbutton images, drawer, navigation bar, singlechildscroll, listview builder, gradient widgets of Flutter together to build a mobile app about any person or ogranization.

 Will keep making changes in the future days.